OpenEarable/open-earable/README.md

 6. Locate the existing `SPI` library folder within this directory.
 It needs to be swapped with the provided folder named "SPI" in "resources/spi_files" found in this repository.

-7. Similarly, navigate to the following directory: `packages/arduino/hardware/mbed_nano/4.0.4/cores/arduino/mbed/targets/TARGET_NORDIC/TARGET_NRF5x/TARGET_SDK_15_0/modules/nrfx/drivers/include`.
+7. Similarly, navigate to the following directory: `packages/arduino/hardware/mbed_nano/4.0.4/cores/arduino/mbed/targets/TARGET_NORDIC/TARGET_NRF5x/TARGET_SDK_15_0/modules/nrfx/drivers`.

-8. In this directory, locate the file named `nrfx_spi.h` and replace it with the provided `nrfx_spi.h` file from the `resources/spi_files` folder of this repository.
+8. In the subdirectory `include`, locate the file named `nrfx_spi.h` and replace it with the provided `nrfx_spi.h` file from the `resources/spi_files` folder of this repository.

-9. In the same directory, replace the `nrfx_spim.c` file with the `nrfx_spim.c` file provided under `resources/spi_files` of this repository.
+9. In the subdirectory `src`, place the `nrfx_spim.c` file provided under `resources/spi_files` of this repository.

 ### sdFat Library Setup
 One of the library dependencies is the SdFat library from Bill Greiman.